UnlockedLabs/intro-to-web-dev-curriculum/content/assignments/orbit-report/project-intro/index.md

 ### Completed Code Check

-When you completed you have the option to apply CSS styling or not.
+When you are completed you have the option to apply CSS styling or not.
 The end result of the assignment will look like one of the following:

 **With Styling Applied**
 {{< rawhtml >}}